 In all such cases, check whether an AuthInfo has been stored for the domain and whether you have received it.
 Your provider will certainly help you to solve any problems.

 Please be aware of the following: In the past, there have been repeated cases when domain holders tried to change providers by terminating their contract with the first provider, authorising him to delete the domain, and then getting a second provider to register it again, on their behalf.
-We would urgently recommend you to disregard such procedure!
-Not only would this entail a substantial organisational effort, possibly added by an increased expenditure at your end, but also the subject domain, following its deletion, could only be retrieved within a 30-day time limit - the so-called Redemption Grace Period (RGP).
+Please note that a domain, following its deletion, can only be retrieved within a 30-day time limit - the so-called Redemption Grace Period (RGP) - by its former holder.
 Otherwise, as soon as the 30-day Redemption Grace Period ends, the subject domain will be released and will then be available again for registration by any interested party.

 If you have any questions about the cost of a provider transfer, please contact your provider.
 Each provider defines potentially applicable fees themselves.